-What is an ERP system?
-The enterprise resource planning (ERP) system is like the brain of your company, designed to help manage all the office-level business processes.
+What does ERP stand for?
+It means enterprise resource planning, which is like the brain of your company, designed to help manage all the office-level business processes.
 More specifically, companies use ERP systems to collect, store, manage, and utilize data for their supply chain, product planning, finance, human resources, reporting, manufacturing, and distribution.

 ERP systems generally consist of various modules that are connected to provide data from different systems or departments on the business side.
 By compiling these data sources, ERP integrates inventory management systems, order management systems, distribution management systems, customer information systems, and more, to provide a single source of truth for business data.

 An effective ERP system offers improved productivity, rapid real-time data reporting, and in-depth insights into problems and potential risks.
 As Industry 4.0 approaches, the integration of upper management systems with an ERP system becomes increasingly important.